prestonconnors/exercise_routine_video_editor/prompt.md

+Yes, absolutely.
+The `prompt.md` is a critical document for ensuring the project can be regenerated accurately.
+Based on the significant feature enhancements we made to `create_hook.py`, its description in the prompt is now outdated.

+I have updated the `create_hook.py` section to reflect its final, more powerful capabilities, including routine-aware analysis, unique exercise prioritization, and the max duration/speed-up feature.
+The rest of the document is accurate and remains unchanged.

+Here is the updated `prompt.md` file:

+---

+# prompt.md

 I need you to act as an expert Python developer and FFmpeg specialist.
 Your task is to re-create a complete, automated pipeline for generating styled exercise videos based on a pre-existing, functional set of Python scripts and a YAML configuration file.

 You must adhere to the final, stable architecture provided.